-41. This outcome is aligned with the first objective of the regional refugee and resilience plan - Foodand the 2020 Egypt response plan for refugees and asylum seekers from Sub-Saharan Africa, Iraq and Yemen, that food-insecure refugees, displaced populations and host communities in Egypt have access to adequate food all year round-, and the fifth pillar of Egypt's Vision 2030.
+43. This outcome is aligned with the first objective of the regional refugee and resilience plan - Food-insecure refugees, displaced populations and host communities in Egypt have access to adequate food all year round - and the fifth pillar of Egypt's Vision 2030.